Customizing Gitea

 Community themes are listed in gitea/awesome-gitea#themes.

-The arc-green theme source can be found here.
+The default theme sources can be found here.

 Customizing fonts